graydon/bors/README.md

 This project is only very moderately maintained and mostly dormant (though not obsolete -- it's still used daily).
-It was originally developed for use early in the Rust project's life, and has been superceded by multiple enhanced rewrites:
+It was originally developed for use early in the Rust project's life, and has been superseded by multiple enhanced rewrites:

   - Homu:  https://github.com/barosl/homu
   - Bors-NG: https://bors.tech/ / https://github.com/bors-ng/bors-ng